Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Alex Verdugo At The Plate

-- Verdugo has driven in a run in 38 games this year (27.7%), including 13 games with more than one RBI (9.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Verdugo has had at least one RBI in 27.5% of his games this year (38 of 138), with more than one RBI 13 times (9.4%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.